-- (a) The Board shall conduct the preliminary conceptual consultation at a regularly scheduled meeting of the Board.
-The applicant shall make a presentation defining the general scope and concept of the Site Plan. - (b) Such consultation shall not bind either the applicant or the Board, and statements made by the Board members shall not be the basis for disqualifying those members or invalidating any action taken.
-The Board and the applicant may discuss proposals in conceptual form only and in general terms such as the desirability of types of development and proposals under the Town's Master Plan. - 1.1.3 Project Description.
+[Planner - The RSA states: "(a) Preliminary conceptual consultation phase.
+The regulations shall define the limits of preliminary conceptual consultation which shall be directed at review of the basic concept of the proposal and suggestions which might be of assistance in resolving problems with meeting requirements during final consideration.
+Such consultation shall not bind either the applicant or the board and statements made by planning board members shall not be the basis for disqualifying said members or invalidating any action taken.
+The board and the applicant may discuss proposals in conceptual form only and in general terms such as desirability of types of development and proposals under the master plan."]

+1.1.3 Project Description.
 In order to facilitate discussion, the potential applicant is requested to prepare, and show as part of his presentation, a base map of the site to be developed.
 The map should be drawn to scale, and may be drawn in pencil.
 The proposed site should be drawn on the base map and show the relationship to surrounding structures and topography.
 Dimensions may be approximate.
 The data may be tentative, but all information should be sufficiently clear to illustrate conditions on the proposed site.